justinfargnoli/simhash/README.md

 Install: `go get github.com/justinfargnoli/simhash`

 A barebones implementation of the simhash data sketching algorithm.
+The simhash algorithm was first described in section 3 of Moses Charikar's STOC 2002 paper, "Similarity Estimation Techniques from Rounding Algorithms".